 Before you choose between a short sale or foreclosure, several alternatives might help you keep your home or exit with less financial damage.

-Refinancing becomes possible if you still have equity and decent credit.
+– Refinancing can help if you still have equity and decent credit.
 Securing a lower interest rate or longer term can make your monthly payments manageable.
 You'll need a credit score of at least 620 and enough equity to qualify for most refinancing programs.

-Deed-in-lieu of foreclosure allows you to voluntarily transfer ownership to your lender, avoiding the foreclosure process entirely.
+– Deed-in-lieu of foreclosure allows you to voluntarily transfer ownership to your lender, avoiding the foreclosure process.
 This option typically damages credit less than foreclosure.
 Your lender must agree to accept the deed, and you'll need to prove you can't sell the home through normal channels.

-Bankruptcy, particularly Chapter 13, can temporarily halt foreclosure proceedings while creating a structured repayment plan.
+– Bankruptcy, particularly Chapter 13, can temporarily halt foreclosure proceedings while creating a structured repayment plan.
 This drastic step should be considered only after consulting with legal experts.
-Chapter 13 requires steady income and allows you to catch up on missed payments over 3-5 years.
+Chapter 13 requires steady income and allows you to catch up on missed payments over three to five years.

 Your specific financial situation, long-term goals, and timeline for resolving your housing challenges determine which option works best.
 Some require good credit, others need steady income, and a few demand immediate action.